Anders Brännström: Early life

 Brännström was born on 28 February 1957 in Hancock, Michigan, USA, the son of Olaus Brännström, a vicar, and his wife Ingrid (née Karlsson).
 He has two sisters, Kristina (born 1946) and Maria (born 1948).
 At the time of his birth, his father was a visiting professor at the Suomi College and Theological Seminary in Hancock, Michigan.
-His time in the United States became brief for Brännström when the family returned to Sweden and Tärendö four months after his birth where his father had been a vicar since 1951.
+Brännström's time in the United States was brief as the family returned to Sweden four months after his birth, to Tärendö, where his father had been a vicar since 1951.
 For five years, he lived in the manse in Tärendö before his father took the position as vicar in Burträsk in 1962.
 The Brännström family stayed in Burträsk until 1966 before they moved north again.
 The new address became Nygatan 12 in Luleå where his father got a new job as dean and later bishop in the Diocese of Luleå until 1986.
 It was in Luleå that Brännström started his military career.
 At the age of 15, he became a Home Guard soldier.